 CAPE TOWN TOUR OPTIONS

-Enjoy any of these tours when based in Cape Town - Pick your favorites, or reference your itinerary
+Enjoy any or all these tours when based in Cape Town - Pick your favorites!

 Victoria & Alfred Waterfront

 Spend the day at leisure at world famous Victoria & Alfred Waterfront…So much to do and see!

 Situated at the foot of Table Mountain, within a stone’s throw from the Cape Town Stadium and in the heart of Cape Town’s working harbor, the V&A Waterfront offers the visitor an array of unforgettable experiences.
 Indoor shopping and entertainment venues seamlessly merge with ocean vistas and mountain views and the fresh sea breeze and warm African sun add zest to a cosmopolitan, vibrant atmosphere.
 More than 80 restaurants bring a fusion of international food, from rustic al fresco fish and chips to starched table-cloth cuisines – there is just so much to do, so much to discover.